 - 1. Bring the vehicle to a complete stop. - 2.
 Depress the brake. - 3.
-Place the gearshift in N (Neutral) (automatic transmission) or depress the clutch (manual transmission). - 4.
+Place the gearshift in N (Neutral). - 4.
 Move the 4WD control to the 4x4 LOW position. - 5.
 Hold the shift conditions until the LOW RANGE indicator light illuminates. - 6.
-If the LOW RANGE indicator light does not illuminate within 15 seconds, let the vehicle creep at a speed above 1 mph (1.6 km/h), then repeat steps 1 through 5 before reporting any shift concerns to your dealer.
+If the LOW RANGE indicator light does not illuminate within 15 seconds, let the vehicle creep at a speed above 1 mph (1.6 km/h), then repeat steps 3 through 5 before reporting any shift concerns to your authorized dealer.